zenthangplus/goccm/README.md

-# Golang concurrency manager
+# Golang Concurrency Manager

-Golang Concurrency Manager package manages the number of goroutines that are allowed to run concurrently.
+Golang Concurrency Manager package limits the number of goroutines that are allowed to run concurrently.

 ### Installation